tleecsm/VoVTCG/www/data/cards.md

  - Cost: 0

-Until the end of the turn, whenever an allied card would gain <b>Long-distance</b> or <b>Piercing</b> while already having the given keyword, increase the value of the original keyword by 1.
+Until the end of this turn, whenever an allied card would gain <b>Long-distance</b> or <b>Piercing</b> while already having the given keyword, increase the value of the original keyword by 1.
 <br>

 ##### ALP.RNG.020